 “A towel, [The Guide] says, is about the most massively useful thing an interstellar hitchhiker can have.” – Douglas Adams, The Hitchhiker’s Guide to the Galaxy

-While this event has grown every year, so has the Mission’s need for towels.
-That’s why our Towel Day celebration is now a two-week rally across Lincoln to collect as many new or used towels as possible.
+While this event has grown every year, so has the Mission’s need.
+This year, our Towel Day celebration is a 9-day rally across Lincoln to collect as many new or used towels as possible.

 There are three big ways we can work together to meet this important need for the Mission:

 Spread the word to your family, friends, and workplaces.

 Donate new or used towels at one of the public collection sites.